2020PB/police-brutality/reports/Kentucky.md

 ### Pastor violently arrested during protest | June 1st

 During a protest on June 1st, a pastor was arrested.
 He states officers yelled at him and told him to move.
-When he did not, he states that an officer ordered others to arrest him.
-He says that officers then threw him to the ground to handcuff him.
+When he did not, he states that an officer ordered others to arrest him; those officers then threw him to the ground to handcuff him.

 Footage from news sources show 2 officers kneeling on his legs and back.
 It also shows an officer pressing what appears to be a service sidearm to the pastor's head.